Kislaya1/ExtentReport/README.md

 Report Portal** *(Allure and Report Portal are still in development phase).*
 Anyone can use this demo-project as it will be helpful for a quick-start.

+**NOTE: There are no designing principles that I had incorporated in my project so as to keep it simple.**

 ## <span style="font-family: Calibri; font-size: 2.8em;"> Project Overview </span>

 Below are the key points in my project : - <br><br>